 7. Criterion Validity

 This form of validity looks at whether answers fit with behaviors.
 In our example, let’s say a student says they are highly engaged.
-The researcher then looks at the student’s history and sees that the student has straight As and is involved in athletics and drama club.
+The researcher then looks at the student’s history and sees that the student has straight As and is involved in athletics and the drama club.
 This is evidence of criterion validity, as performing well in studies and participating in extracurricular activities would fit with high levels of engagement.
 If criterion validity doesn’t exist, the researcher then looks for the possible disconnect.

 2 Types of Survey Reliability